Impact

 The need for new components

 Conversations with Product, Engineering, and Architecture led to a new need: a design library within OneTrust's custom Design System to be built within Webforms.
-Made to fit the needs of reporters in Speak Up, it included:
+The library, made to fit the needs of reporters in Speak Up, included:

 • Enhancements: to ensure a B2C look and feel within a B2B design system (including customer customization capabilities)

-• New Speak Up Components: to solve user needs not accounted for in the original Design System
+• New Components: to solve user needs not accounted for in the original Design System

 • New Responsive Definition: certain components, such as modals needed responsive documentation defined

-Primary/secondary button enhancements include larger text and customizable radii to ensure higher affordance for navigation.
+Primary/secondary button enhancements include larger text and customizable corner radius to ensure higher affordance for navigation.

 Form field enhancements include larger text size, more padding, and customizable corner radii to ensure a B2C feel.